Safeguarding

 Safeguarding for staff

 Safeguarding is embedded in our recruitment processes, from the outset which includes highlighting child safety at Dilworth in job advertisements and position descriptions through to the induction of all new staff.
-We have mandatory safeguarding staff training at every level of our organisation, including for non-teaching staff and the Board.
+We have a programme of compulsory safeguarding staff training at every level of our organisation; from teaching to non-teaching staff, leadership and Governance.

 Statement of Commitment